Telangana Assembly elections: KCR files nominations from Gajwel constituency

-Gajwel, Nov 14: Telangana Rashtra Samithi supremo K Chandrasekhar Rao filed his nomination papers from Gajwel constituency.
-According to the reports no big rally has been planned for Wednesday's filing of nomination as KCR is set to resume his election campaigns on Thursday with a huge public meeting in Gajwel.
+Gajwel, Nov 14: Telangana Caretaker Chief Minister K Chandrasekhara Rao on Wednesday filed his nomination papers from Gajwel Assembly constituency for the December 7 Assembly election in Telangana State.
+He is set to resume his election campaigns on Thursday with a huge public meeting in Gajwel.

-In line with the tradition, Rao offered prayers at Konaipally Temple on Wednesday morning.
+The Chief Minister, who earlier offered prayers at Sri Venkateshwara Swamy temple at Konaipally village, said the Telangana Rashtra Samith will win 100 of the 119 Assembly seats in the States and form the government in December.

-Siddipet stalwart Harish Rao would fill file nomination papers after performing prayers at a Darga and Church in Siddipet.
+Siddipet stalwart Harish Rao also filed nomination papers after performing prayers at a Darga and Church in Siddipet.

 Also Read Can superstitious beliefs win KCR the Telangana elections?